 - Natural advantages.
 2. Infrastructure.
 3. Population Intensity.
 4. The Planning System 5.
 Security.

 With urban land, causes 2 – 5 certainly apply, but the first cause, natural advantages is considerably diminished, if not totally absent – as described in the evolutionary process in the diagrammatic explanation of Part 2.
 With agricultural land, natural advantages are of course of primary importance, infrastructure less so, population intensity of no significance.
+Rural land values are predominately due to the providence of nature, whereas urban land values are essentially man-made.

 The influence of the Planning System has an effect on both urban and rural land values; a rural site, if designated for urban residential use, may increase in value by as much as 200 times at the stroke of a Planner’s pen.
 It is this artificial ‘planning gain’ that is currently the subject of much discussion.